 Drawing on over 45 years of collective experience, our Pennsylvania and New Jersey family law attorneys possess the legal skills and practical experience needed to represent clients in a wide variety of family law actions including adoption, child support, prenuptial agreements, and divorce.

 We recognize that family law today stretches well beyond what was once the conventional family unit as well.
-Our Philadelphia and NJ attorneys will represent your interests, whether you are in a traditional or a non-traditional family relationship, including unmarried heterosexual couples or same-sex life partners.
+Our Philadelphia and NJ family law attorneys will represent your interests, whether you are in a traditional or a non-traditional family relationship, including unmarried heterosexual couples or same-sex life partners.

 We also understand the dynamics your experience as you go through these matters, and we have the skills necessary to represent your interests.